BananenJunki/NetPlug/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
     We do not support illegal activities like Distibutal Denial Of Service or other things.
         Everything here is for educational purposes only.

+                                                                                                      pssst a py/exe version is coming soon,it s gonna be undetectable.